luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/QC-Setting/Retrieval-for-Return-Stock.md

 # Retrieval for Return Stock - Set(F2)
 <span style="background-color:yellow; color:black; font-weight:bold">&nbsp; jp.co.daifuku.wms.web.display.retrieval.QCSettingSCH &nbsp;</span>
 ![Picture1.png](/.attachments/Picture1-bdec4735-9094-418a-9a9f-09579d66436b.png)

-This screen is mainly used when the pallet needs to be inspected.
+This screen is mainly used when the cartons needs to be returned to the pallet after QC operation.

 ##<span style="color:skyblue; font-weight:bold">Validations</span>
 This section explains the validations for the whole proccess Retrieval for QC Start